bcmi/FOPA-Fast-Object-Placement-Assessment/README.md

   Net_best.pth.tar            # SOPA encoder(resnet 18)
 ```

-Download the best model from [Baidu Cloud](https://pan.baidu.com/s/1hci4eIdfyLbDMMcAtsc8fQ)(access code: q712), and put it in your in './best_weight.pth'.
+Download the best model from [Baidu Cloud](https://pan.baidu.com/s/1hci4eIdfyLbDMMcAtsc8fQ) (access code: q712), and put it in './best_weight.pth'.
 # Traing
-Before training, modify the trainging parameters in config.py accroding to your need, such as "ex_name", "gpu_id" and "batch_size".
+Before training, modify the trainging parameters in "config.py" accroding to your need, such as "ex_name", "gpu_id" and "batch_size".
 After that, run:
 ```
 python train.py
 ```

 # test
-To get the F1 score and balanced accuracy of a specified model, run (default path is './best_weight.pth'):
+To get the F1 score and balanced accuracy of a specified model, run:
 ```
 python test.py
 ```